Interviews and op-eds, 2012 - 2015

 Amartya Sen (2010), “Adam Smith and the contemporary world”

-Branko Milanovic is a leading scholar on income inequality who joined The Graduate Center as Visiting Presidential Professor and Senior Scholar in the LIS Center.
-Before coming to the LIS Center, he was Lead Economist in the World Bank's research department.
-He is the author of The Haves and the Have-Nots: A Brief and Idiosyncratic History of Global Inequality and numerous articles on the global income distribution.
+Branko Milanovic is a leading scholar on income inequality.
+In 2014, he joined the Graduate Center as Visiting Presidential Professor and LIS Senior Scholar.
+Before coming to the Graduate Center, he was Lead Economist in the World Bank's research department.
+He is author of The Haves and the Have-Nots: A Brief and Idiosyncratic History of Global Inequality and numerous articles on the global income distribution.
+His most recent book is Global Inequality: A New Approach for the Age of Globalization (Harvard University Press 2016).

 Milanovic, Branko.
 Global inequality: a new approach for the age of globalization.
 Cambridge, MA: Harvard UP, 2016.